Muraho! (That’s hello in Kinyarwanda!)

 In 2005, I attended an alumni event at UCLA where a woman was given an award for a lifetime of service.
 In addition to a wide variety of local volunteering, she had been on multiple tours with the Peace Corps throughout her life.
 I was inspired.

 I have always believed in volunteering.
 We are a people who need to come together, to help one another, and to love.
 There is no greater way to show love than to stand alongside someone and offer a helping hand.
 Wherever we are, whatever our financial resources, however busy our schedule – there is something we can be doing to help others.
 It may be within your own family or circle of friends, it may be at a local soup kitchen or mentoring a child, or it may be traveling to another part of the world to share your skills and bridge a cultural divide.
 There is no better or worse way to serve.
 Find what you can do and just start.

-September 11, 2012 marks the beginning of a new type of service for me.
-Beyond local, I’m going global, as a volunteer with the Peace Corps in Rwanda.
-I will be teaching English as a foreign language to secondary level (high school) students, in addition to any other opportunities I have to be a partner in the development of Rwanda.
-I am equal parts terrified and exhilarated by all that this means!
+September 11, 2012 marked the beginning of a new type of service for me.
+Beyond local, I went global, as a volunteer with the Peace Corps in Rwanda.
+I served for three years, teaching English as a Foreign Language [TEFL] to secondary level (high school) students and training teachers in learner centered methodology, in addition to many other opportunities I had to be a partner in the development of Rwanda.

 Disclaimer: The contents of this website are mine personally and do not reflect any position of the U.S. government or the Peace Corps.